Deadline Alert: Gauzy Ltd. (GAUZ) Shareholders Who Lost Money Urged To Contact Glancy Prongay & Murray LLP About Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-11, 2025 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP reminds investors of the upcoming February 6, 2026 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Gauzy Ltd. (“GAUZ” or the “Company”) (NASDAQ: GAUZ) securities between March 11, 2025 and November 13, 2025, inclusive (the “Class Period”).
+18, 2025 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP reminds investors of the upcoming February 6, 2026 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Gauzy Ltd. (“Gauzy” or the “Company”) (NASDAQ: GAUZ) securities between March 11, 2025 and November 13, 2025, inclusive (the “Class Period”).

 What Happened?